cessda/cessda.cdc.versions/README.md

 cessda.pasc.searchkit [Searchkit language.js](https://bitbucket.org/cessda/cessda.pasc.searchkit/src/dev/src/utilities/language.js)

+## Springboot Admin

 If you cannot see a component in the [Springboot Admin GUI for dev](https://datacatalogue-dev.cessda.eu/admin/#/) or [Springboot Admin GUI for staging](https://datacatalogue-staging.cessda.eu/admin/#/) or [Springboot Admin GUI for production](https://datacatalogue.cessda.eu/admin/#/),
 then reploy the missing component (`cessda.pasc.osmh-indexer.cmm, cessda.pasc.osmh-repository-handler.nesstar` or` cessda.pasc.osmh-repository-handler.oai-pmh`) for that branch via Jenkins, so it can register with Springboot Admin.

 Make sure that the Docker file has the `"-Dspring.profiles.active"` flag set to the correct profile name (dev, staging or live) otherwise the component will not register.

 ## Prerequisites